aolkin/hrdc/docs/publicity.md

 This email address will be listed as a contact email for questions.
 We suggest you use your @shows.hrdctheater.org email account for this purpose.

+#### Ticketing Link

+If you have a link where patrons can acquire tickets, supply it here.

 #### About the Show

 Your primary blurb and text space on the page.
 Any links or email addresses